-Aloe vera native to Africa has different varieties in the other regions of the world, but aloe vera is the best cultivar, grows easily in every climate.
-Maximum height reaches about two feet, leaves are green in color, and starts flowering in the summer season.
+Aloe vera native to Africa has different varieties in other regions of the world, but aloe vera is the best cultivar and grows easily in every climate.
+Maximum height reaches about two feet, leaves are green in color, and start flowering in the summer season.
 Each leaf of growing aloe vera contains a length of about 30-50cm and 10cm broad.
 Plant (singular noun carries singular verb) reaches up to just 2ft height on maturity level/parent plant—no need of care and maintenance for its growth and development.
-In this article, we will discuss easy steps on how to grow the aloe vera plant at home.back to menu ↑
+In this article, we will discuss easy steps on how to grow the aloe vera plant at home.

 Common Names Aloe

 Technical Name Aloe Vera